 Basic ESPP Math using Form 3922

-Basis can be calculated in two ways:
+Basis can be figured in two ways:

-The Tax Impact of Dispositions
+The Tax Impact

 Gains on long-term holdings are taxed at special long-term capital gains tax rates of 0%, 15%, or 20%.
 Gains may also be subject to the 3.8% surtax on investment income.